neil314159/portfolio-project-4/README.md

 ![index](/media/readme/features/category.png)

 #### Profile Page
 This page has two main functions.
 First, it allows the user to manage their email and password preferences.
-They can change their email address, and change their password.
+They can change their email address and their password.
 The user can also choose to delete their own account.

 Below this section the user can also see a table listing all of the articles they have written, which can be clicked on to bring them to the article.